porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 If you want to disable closing the Modal by clicking the backdrop, you can set the `disable-backdrop-click` attribute.

 <Playground :markup="withoutCloseButton"></Playground>

+## Fullscreen on mobile

+The Modal supports a `full-screen` property.
+It should only be used on mobile / small breakpoints.

+<Playground :markup="fullScreen"></Playground>

 Of course, any combination of the available options is possible.